Modular Invariant Quark and Lepton Models in Double Covering of $S_4$ Modular Group: Lepton models based on modular symmetry

 Modular invariance requires the function $Y_{I_1...I_n}(\tau)$ should be a modular form of weight $k_Y$ of level $N$ and in the representation $\mathbf{r}_Y$ of $\Gamma'_N$:

 where $k_Y$ and $\mathbf{r}_Y$ should satisfy the conditions

 In the present work, we shall study the modular symmetry group of level $N=4$, and a comprehensive analysis of lepton models with $S'_4$ modular symmetry is performed in the following.
-Without mentioning explicitly, we shall consider the cases involving weight 1, weight 2 and weight 3 modular forms.
-The cases with higher weight modular forms can be discussed in the same fashion.
+In the bottom-up approach of modular invariance~\cite{Feruglio:2017spp}, the representations and the weights of the matter fields are not subject to any constraint at all, and the number of modular invariant operators generally increase with the weights of the involved modular forms.
+The models are built aiming at minimizing the number of free parameters, consequently we will consider the weight 1, weight 2 and weight 3 modular forms for illustration in the following, and the cases with higher weight modular forms can be discussed in the same fashion.